pcmillerAcme/docs/source/Formats.rst

 Input
 -----

 Images can be uploaded to ACME's api to be integrated in each custom animation.
-We recommend only uploading the most commonly supported formats, such as jpeg, tif, and png.
-Our pipeline can support a much broader set of file formats:
+We recommend only uploading the most commonly supported formats, such as jpg/jpeg, tif, and png.
+Our pipeline will accept a much broader set of file format extensions:

     'bmp',
     'deepexr',